 “You will have dinner with me, and you will tell me your story.”

 At dinner he told me his name was Robert Wicklow.
-He came of a Southern family in Louisiana but his father had supported the North and for this he was killed.
-Robert’s mother died soon after.
-The boy was left alone.
-He decided to join the army of the North.
+He came from a Southern family in Louisiana, but his father had supported the North and was killed for it.
+Robert’s mother died soon after, and he was left alone.
+He decided to join the Northern Army.
 He asked me to take him as a drummer boy, if not as a soldier.
 And I agreed.

 We placed him with the musicians, and I often met him in the fort.